 - All documents will be scanned and stored, and the originals will be returned during the same visit.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas personal injury attorneys are committed to providing our Nevada residents with resources to achieve success and take great pride in our community involvement.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas personal injury attorneys are committed to providing our Nevada residents with resources to achieve success and take great pride in our community involvement.
 If you have questions about our law firm and how we can help you recover from an injury caused by another’s negligence, contact us today to learn more about your legal options.